Dev Guide

 • offline_store_id – string

-Offline stores will be kept in a single JSONL file that is updated throughout the day:
+Offline stores are kept in a single JSONL file that is updated throughout the day:

 • id – string